AtlasAnatomy/CargoFul_exercises/README.md

 ### Exercise 1: Time Series Analysis and Forecasting

-This exercise involves analyzing and forecasting time series data for POS (points of sale) to predict future values for each location ID.
-The steps include data preprocessing, handling outliers, prioritizing specific POS IDs, and using the auto-ARIMA forecasting model.
+This exercise involves analyzing and forecasting time series data for POS (points of sale) to predict future quantity values for each location ID.
+The steps include dataset quality assessment, handling outliers, prioritizing specific POS IDs, and using the auto-ARIMA forecasting model.

 #### Solution Steps:
-1. **Dataset Quality Assessment**: Examine dataset structure, check for missing values, and ordering, and review key patterns.
+1. **Dataset Quality Assessment**: Examine dataset structure.
 2. **POS IDs Ranking**: Prioritize POS IDs based on forecast relevance.
 3. **Outliers Cleaning**: Identify and adjust outliers to improve forecast accuracy.
-4. **Cross-Validation**: Use cross-validation to evaluate model performance.
+4. **Cross-Validation**: Use cross-validation to assess the model's performance by splitting the dataset into training and validation sets across multiple iterations.
-5. **ARIMA Algorithm**: Apply the auto-ARIMA forecasting model to account for hyperparameter tuning and AIC criterion.
+5. **ARIMA Algorithm**: Apply the auto-ARIMA forecasting model to account for hyperparameter tuning.
-6. **Algorithm Assessment**: Evaluate model accuracy using metrics like Ljung-Box Q, Variance, RMSE and Log-Likelihood.
+6. **Algorithm Assessment**: Evaluate model accuracy using metrics like AIC, Ljung-Box Q, Variance, RMSE and Log-Likelihood.

 View (partially) the Notebook directly via [nbviewer](https://nbviewer.org/github/AtlasAnatomy/CargoFul_exercises/blob/main/Time_series_POS.ipynb).